Vitebsk district: Geography

-Situated in the eastern side of its Voblast and crossed by the Vitba river; Vitebsk District borders, from north to south, with the districts of Haradok, Shumilina, Beshankovichy, Syanno and Liozna.
+Situated in the eastern side of the district and crossed by the Vitba River; Vitebsk District borders, from north to south, the districts of Haradok, Shumilina, Beshankovichy, Syanno and Liozna.
 In the eastern side it borders with the Russian oblasts, from south to north, of Smolensk and Pskov.

-Subdivision
+Administrative divisions

 The district is divided into 8 rural councils (selsoviets) and 45 municipalities (including Vitebsk).